 LINK: City of Knox case study on using incentives to obtain billing data and the use of Utility Tracker

 As the Australian energy retail market is deregulated, the collection of data can be hindered by households changing energy retailers.
 Energy bills are generally issued by the retailer, but the actual meter reading and data collection is done by the distributor.
+(You can learn more about distributors here.)
 There is generally one energy distributor for an area, so they will also have historical data for the households.
 Therefore, one option is to look into the possibility of obtaining release forms/consent forms from target households so that the distributor can provide meter data.
 Where projects have used consent forms for utilities, it has been found that utilities may not be cooperative, or timely in the release of accurate data.
 As such, it is recommended that you enter into discussions with the distributor at an early stage in order to develop the required consent framework.

 Example Consent Forms used in the City of Port Phillip's Sustainable Living at Home program (courtesy of the City of Port Phillip)